anddri/xkcdDownloader/README.md

 # xkcdDownloader

-Who doesn't like xkcd comic strips?
-I made a little downloading script in Python, that will let you download all of the comics on from the site.
+Who doesn't like xkcd comic stripes?
+I made a little downloading script in Python, that will let you download all of the comics from the website.
 I makes use of urllib2 to download the comicstripes.